 schema_qualified_table_names = off.
 You can do this only if

 oracle_user_tables_only = on.
 This setting tells LiveCompare to search only on tables that belong to the Oracle user that's connected.
 When schema-qualified table names is disabled, then on Postgres you need to have set a default

 search_path on your role or configuration.
 Or, you can use the connection

 search_path, for example:

-schema_qualified_table_names = off, then you can use non-qualified table
+schema_qualified_table_names = off, you can also use non-qualified table names in

-If you need to compare a BDR database against Oracle, and you want to take
+If you need to compare a PGD database against Oracle, and you want to take advantage of

-features (as explained earlier), then you can point the last data connection to
+replication_sets features (described in PGD support), then you can point the last data connection to Oracle, like this:

-It is also possible to compare a whole BDR cluster against a single Oracle database, for example:
+You also can compare a whole PGD cluster against a single Oracle database, for example:

 You need to download and install Oracle Instant Client (or extract it to a specific folder, depending on the operating system you use):